-Outcome: Economic worth of MS shrimp fishery (in excess of millions).
-Outcome: Sacks of oysters harvested.
+Outcome: Increased economic value of Mississippi fisheries (in excess of millions).

 Outcome: Economic value of industries aided (in excess of millions).
-Outcome: Economic estimate of 13,000 Charter Boat trips (in excess of millions).
+Outcome: Economic estimate of 13,000 charter boat trips (in excess of millions).

-STRATEGY: Maintain maximum sustainable yield finfish, shrimp, crab and oyster populations through effective regulation in Mississippi coastal waters.
+STRATEGY: Maintain optimal levels for finfish, shrimp, crab and oyster populations through effective regulation in Mississippi coastal waters.

-Task: Maintain monitoring of finfish, shrimp, crab and oyster populations that allow staff to evaluate the health and long-term viability of habitats and their effects on marine species.
+Task: Maintain monitoring of finfish, shrimp, crab and oyster populations that allow staff to evaluate the population dynamics and determine impacts on marine species from natural disasters, shifts in habitat, and other environmental perturbations.

-Task: Assess finfish, oyster, shrimp and crab populations.
+Task: Assess the status of finfish, oyster, shrimp and crab populations.